-In the first three years at St Catherine’s all girls follow a general academic programme that is designed to give each girl experience of a broad curriculum in advance of selecting her I/GCSE options in U4 (Year 9).
-I/GCSE Options are chosen in the Spring Term of the U4.
-U5 year girls also choose their Sixth Form options in the Spring Term.
+In the first three years at St Catherine’s all girls follow a general academic program that is designed to give each girl experience of a broad curriculum in advance of selecting her I/GCSE options in U4 (Year 9).
+I/GCSE Options are chosen in the Spring Term of U4.
+U5 girls also choose their 6th Form options in the Spring Term.

-Girls also benefit from a wide range of external speakers, career-focused events, and the biennial Careers Convention which offers girls the opportunity to speak to practitioners representing a wide range of professions.
-On occasions we host a University Fair and invite other schools to attend.
+Girls also benefit from a wide range of external speakers, specific career-focused events, and the biennial Careers Fair which offers girls the opportunity to speak to practitioners representing a wide range of professions.
+On occasion we host a University Fair and invite other schools to attend.

-All girls study ICT and Computing from U3-U5.
-They prepare for the Microsoft Office Specialist Qualifications (MOS),each one of which is a Level 2 qualification to be included on UCAS applications commencing in U4, and taking the various modules at appropriate points in their progress by the end of L5.
+All girls study ICT and Computing from U3-L5.
+They prepare for the Microsoft Office Specialist Qualifications (MOS),each one of which is a Level 2 qualification to be included on UCAS applications commencing in U4, and taking both the Word and Excel modules at appropriate points the end of L5.
 MOS certification is the most recognised computing qualification globally for accrediting an individual’s skills and abilities in Microsoft Office applications which are university and workplace staples.

 Girls can also opt for Computer Science at GCSE and are well prepared for this, having already completed a number of Computing modules in U3-U4.

-In U3 all girls will study French, German and Spanish, opting for two of these languages at the end of the U3 to carry forward for the next 2 years of study.
+In U3 all girls will study French, German and Spanish, opting for two of these languages at the end of the U3 year to carry forward for the next 2 years of study.
 This Is under review for September 2022.

-In addition all girls study Latin in the first three years and there is a short taster session in the U4 of Greek.
-All these languages are available as GCSE, AS and A Level options and each girl is required to select at least one modern foreign language at IGCSE level taken from French, German and Spanish.
+In addition, all girls study Latin in the first three years and there is a short Greek taster session in U4.
+Both languageslanguages are available as GCSE, and A Level options

-A comprehensive curriculum of age-appropriate personal, social and health education is taught by experienced teachers throughout the first 5 years.
+A comprehensive curriculum of age appropriate personal, social and health education is taught by experienced teachers throughout the first five years.
 These lessons embrace a very wide range of issues and are designed to help promote an awareness and understanding of social, moral, cultural and ethical dimensions.
 In addition, as required by legislation we deliver an age appropriate RSE curriculum.
 On occasions we host speakers who deliver sessions on matters such as Healthy Nutrition, Relationships etc.

 All girls study Biology, Chemistry, Maths and Physics throughout their first five years at St Catherine’s.
-Girls are placed in science divisions (sets) from the U4 onwards and in Maths divisions from the midpoint of the U3 onwards.
-Movements between the divisions is possible and this normally happens at the end of an academic year.
-Maths and Science are compulsory at IGCSE and options at AS or A Level.
-The option exists at IGCSE level for either double award or triple award science, a marked difference to many other schools.
+Girls are placed in in Maths divisions (sets) from the midpoint of the U3 onwards.
+Movements between the divisions are possible and this normally happens at the end of an academic year.
+Maths and at least Double Award Science are compulsory at IGCSE.
 Girls selecting double award science are then able to select an additional GCSE option and broaden their GCSE profile or alternatively take three separate science IGCSE examinations.
 Maths and all sciences are options at A Level, irrespective of whether girls have taken Double Award Science or the separate sciences.
 Biology is currently available at AS level also but this is under review.
-Further Maths GCSE is available to girls on the advice of the Mathematics department.
+Further Maths GCSE is available to girls in the Extension group/s for Maths.

 St Catherine’s is accredited as a De Bono Thinking School.
 Thinking Skills, incorporating the six De Bono thinking hats and Cognitive Research Trust (CoRT) skills underpin all we do in the curriculum.
 Girls are encouraged at all stages to think and learn independently, think creatively and take risks.
 Getting the ‘wrong’ answer is regarded as a positive step forwards and helps to raise the bar still higher!